aichaos/rivescript-js/eg/README.md

 * [telnet-server](telnet-server/) - A simple telnet server that listens on port 2001 and chats with connected users.
 It's like the `shell.js` except over a TCP socket.
+* [slack-bot](slack-bot/) - Example of connecting a RiveScript bot to the Slack chat platform.

 ## Code Snippets